zoemaj/DCA/README.md

 **PART II:**

-The preparation for the model building and learning, and the couplings between the different positions of amino acids.
+**The preparation for the model building and learning, and the couplings between the different positions of amino acids.**
 In this part you will:

    - define the proprieties of your model(s), the batchs, number of models, optimizer, ... with **learning_param.py**
-   - determine the weights of each sequences to make the distribution more "homogenous" (be carefull this is not the weights of the models but "how much a sequence will be considered".
-If a sequence is very semilar with others, its weight will be low to compensate its dominance): **weights.py**
+   - determine the weights of each sequences in order to have a distribution more "homogenous" (be carefull this is not the weights of the models but "how much a sequence will be considered". ***If a sequence is very semilar with others, its weight will be small to compensate its dominance***): **weights.py**
    - build and train the model(s): **model.py**
    - determine the couplings between the positions of amino acids **couplings.py**

 (Additionally, we can run the contact map with **dcaTools/plotTopContacts**)

-Each of them is accompanied by **a main file** that can be directly executed from command line.
+Each of them is accompanied by **a main file** that can be directly executed from command line: python3 main_<name>.py <parameter1> <parameter2> ...

 ### Part I: description of the files
 -----------------------------------------------------------